EXCLUSIVE: Chris Todd Confirms Launch of New International Bunker Company

 Barges and other operational assets for Delta Energy's physical operations have already been secured, he added.

-In addition to its already impressive footprint for a startup, Delta Energy has plans in place to open further office locations as well as physical locations in the Med, and diversify beyond traditional bunker fuels, including the supply of biofuels for which it already has the necessary permits in place.
+In addition to its already impressive footprint for a start-up, Delta Energy has plans in place to open further office locations as well as physical locations in the Med, and diversify beyond traditional bunker fuels, including the supply of biofuels for which it already has the necessary permits in place.

 "For years, the team I've worked with has always been known for being a little unorthodox, having fun while always being professional and serving our clients to the best of our ability to make their lives easier," Todd said.